There's no better feeling than lacing up some ice skates and gliding around with friends or competing in ice hockey or figure skating.

 If you're looking to emulate a pro skater's positioning, balance, and technique, consider a slide board.

-Slide boards are great for learning how to ice skate because they help you develop the motion, push, and muscle memory, plus they are easy to practice on at home
+Slide boards are great for learning the basics of ice skating because they help you develop the motion, push, and muscle memory, plus they are easy to practice on at home

 Slide boards are long, rectangular boards that are available in multiple sizes and have foot stops on each side of the polymer, flat surface.